In 2007, our company went from being Dodge-Regupol, Inc. to Ecore International, LLC.

 - Technical Certifications:

-– ICC-ES: Ecore has had several floor-ceiling assemblies evaluated by the International Code Council Evaluation Service to meet the ICC International Building Code minimum requirements for sound transmission. +Please view ICC-ES ESR 1522 here+.
-New assemblies will be added before 2015.
+– ICC-ES: Ecore has had several floor-ceiling assemblies evaluated by the International Code Council Evaluation Service to meet the ICC International Building Code minimum requirements for sound transmission. +Search for ICC-ES ESR 1522 here+.

 – UL-listings: Various QT thicknesses are included in many UL-listed fire-resistant designs.

 – ULC: QTscu 4005 has an additional CAN/ULC-S102.2 rating that may be found +here+.